Treatment and support

 The type of painkiller a GP may recommend for you will depend on the severity of your pain and other conditions or health problems you have.
 The main medications used are below.

-If you have pain caused by osteoarthritis, a GP may suggest taking paracetamol to begin with.
-You can buy this at supermarkets or pharmacies.
-It's best to take it regularly rather than waiting until your pain becomes unbearable.
+If you have pain caused by osteroarthritis, your GP might suggest you consider taking paracetamol for short-term pain relief.
+You can buy paracetamol at supermarkets or pharmacies.

 When taking paracetamol, always use the dose a GP recommends and do not exceed the maximum dose stated on the pack.